Université de Montréal: Academics

-Reputation
+Rankings and reputation

 Université de Montréal has consistently been ranked in a number of university rankings.
 In the 2022 Academic Ranking of World Universities, the university ranked 101–150 in the world and sixth in Canada.
 The 2023 QS World University Rankings ranked the university 116th in the world and fifth in Canada.
 The 2023 Times Higher Education World University Rankings placed the university 111th in the world, and fifth in Canada.
 In U.S. News & World Report 2022–23 global university rankings, the university placed 156th in its world rankings, and sixth in Canada.
 In Maclean's 2023 Canadian university rankings, the university was ranked 10th in their Medical-Doctoral university category.
 The university was ranked in spite of having opted out from participation in Maclean's graduate survey since 2006.

 Université de Montréal also placed in a number of rankings that evaluated the employment prospects of graduates.
 In QS's 2022 graduate employability ranking, the university ranked 191–200 in the world, and eighth in Canada.
 In the Times Higher Education's 2022 global employability ranking, the university's graduate business school, HEC Montréal, placed 63rd in the world, and fourth in Canada.

 Research

 Université de Montréal is a member of the U15, a group that represents 15 Canadian research universities.
 The university includes 465 research units and departments.
-In 2018, Research Infosource ranked the university third in their list of top 50 research universities; with a sponsored research income (external sources of funding) of $536.238 million in 2017.
+In 2018, Research Infosource ranked the university third in their list of top 50 research universities, with a sponsored research income (external sources of funding) of $536.238 million in 2017.
 In the same year, the university's faculty averaged a sponsored research income of $271,000, while its graduates averaged a sponsored research income of $33,900.

-Université de Montréal research performance has been noted in several bibliometric university rankings, which uses citation analysis to evaluate the impact a university has on academic publications.
+The research performance of Université de Montréal has been noted in several bibliometric university rankings, which use citation analysis to evaluate the impact a university has on academic publications.
 In 2019, the Performance Ranking of Scientific Papers for World Universities ranked the university 104th in the world, and fifth in Canada.
 The University Ranking by Academic Performance 2018–19 rankings placed the university 99th in the world, and fifth in Canada.

-Since 2017, Université de Montréal has partnered with the McGill University on Mila (research institute), a community of professors, students, industrial partners and startups working in AI, with over 500 researchers making the institute the world's largest academic research center in deep learning.
+Since 2017, Université de Montréal has partnered with McGill University on Mila, a research institute and community of professors, students, industrial partners and startups working in AI; with over 500 researchers, the institute is the world's largest academic research center for deep learning.
 The institute was originally founded in 1993 by Professor Yoshua Bengio.